Core Architecture & Lease Taxonomy

 At the foundation of any scalable lease abstraction system lies a normalized data schema.
 While leases vary wildly in structure, terminology, and regional requirements, their operational footprint converges on a finite set of entities: premises, term dates, rent schedules, expense pass-throughs, renewal options, and compliance covenants.
 The architecture must strictly decouple raw document extraction from canonical representation.

-A production-ready lease data model typically follows a three-tier hierarchy:
+A production-ready lease data model follows a three-tier hierarchy:

 Normalization is non-negotiable.
 Field names like Commencement Date, Lease Start, and Effective Date must resolve to a single schema key with standardized ISO-8601 formatting, timezone awareness, and explicit nullability rules.
-Implementing Metadata Normalization Standards ensures that downstream systems consume predictable payloads rather than fighting extraction variance.
-In practice, this means enforcing strict validation at the ingestion boundary, rejecting malformed records before they pollute the rent roll or accounting ledger.
+Enforcing metadata normalization standards at the ingestion boundary ensures that downstream systems consume predictable payloads rather than fighting extraction variance.
+In practice, this means strict validation before a record is admitted, rejecting or quarantining malformed payloads before they pollute the rent roll or accounting ledger.
+The full relational shape — master record, clause children, financial schedules, and amendment history — is treated in depth in Lease Data Models.

 from pydantic import BaseModel, Field, field_validator, model_validator